TMCApplications/spendology.io-docs/source/docs/rate-comparison-configuration.md

 # Rate comparison # {#rate-comparison-configuration-api}

 The rate comparison widget allows your customers to compare your rates with the high street.
+It is displayed as a slider with one currency on each slide showing your currrent rate and the current rate of our comparison companies.